Multinomial Logisitc, LDA, QDA

 False negative rate: The fraction of positive examples that are classified as negative.

-Remember the model gave probabilities, the final yes
+Remember the model gave probabilities, the final yes or no is decided by

 \[\hat{P}(Default=Yes|Balance,Student) \geq .5\]